qgis/QGIS-Documentation/docs/training_manual/spatial_databases/simple_feature_model.rst

   User:
   Password:

-To see whether QGIS has found the :kbd:`address` database and that your username and password are correct, click :guilabel:`Test Connect`.
+To see whether QGIS has found the ``address`` database and that your username and password are correct, click :guilabel:`Test Connect`.
 If it works, check the boxes next to :guilabel:`Save Username` and :guilabel:`Save Password`.
 Then click :guilabel:`OK` to create this connection.